TheCollinsByte/Whispering-Woods-Backend-Quest/README.md

     cd Whispering-Woods-Backend-Quest/
     ```

+3. Module Naming Conventions:

+   To maintain clarity and organization, each module within this repository is prefixed based on its type:

+   - Assignments: Prefixed with asgmt- (e.g., asgmt-backend-api-bank)
+   - Projects: Prefixed with proj- (e.g., proj-ecommerce-platform)
+   - Homework: Prefixed with hw- (e.g., hw-algorithm-optimization)

+   This naming convention helps in easily identifying the purpose of each module.

-3. Explore the Folders/Modules:
+4. Explore the Modules:

-    - <b>assignments/</b> Contains weekly assignments with problem statements and solutions.
+   hw-bank/: Includes homework on a complete Bank program in Java

 ## About the Instructor
 [Chinmay Anand](https://www.udemy.com/user/chinmayanand2/) is a backend engineer with over five years of experience.
 Currently based in Japan, he works for one of the country's largest banks, utilizing Java and Kotlin in his daily tasks.
 Chinmay is passionate about real-time systems and has a diverse background, having collaborated with various Japanese companies and worked with multiple programming languages, including Go, C++, TypeScript, JavaScript, and PHP.

 ## License
 This project is licensed under the MIT License.
-See the LICENSE file for more details.
+See the [LICENSE](LICENSE) file for more details.

 <br/><br/>